buzz-code/event-management-nra/server/src/yemot/call-flow-implementation-progress.md

 - [ ] Allow navigation to other menu options after task completion
 - [ ] Update call flow to support multiple operations in a single call

+### Task 9: Auto Select The Event on Post-Event Update, if Only One Event Exists ❌
+- [ ] Plan how to handle single selection with auto-selection
+- [ ] Implement logic to auto-select the event if only one exists

+### Task 10: Refactor Code for Clarity and Maintainability ❌
+- [ ] Read all code to get a better understanding of the flow
+- [ ] Plan how would you have written the code if you were to start from scratch
+- [ ] Explain the plan and ask for feedback
+- [ ] Refactor the code to improve clarity and maintainability
+- [ ] Ensure that the refactored code is self-documented and follows best practices

 ## Implementation Notes

 ### Current Flow Overview